Grilled Panzanella Salad with Chicken Sausage: A grilled version of a classic panzanella salad, made heartier with the addition of sausage.

 Salads make the perfect dinner summer.
 They are light and refreshing and showcase the plentiful bounties of fresh summer produce.
-Plus, they very rarely involve cooking in the kitchen.
-Yet, another reason why salads are perfect for the summer–they keep the heat out of the kitchen!
+Plus, they very rarely involve cooking in the kitchen–which is great to keep the heat out of the kitchen when warmer weather hits.

 The recipe I am featuring today,Grilled Panzanella Salad with Chicken Sausage, is by far one of my favorite recipes.
 It is easy, versatile based on what you have in your fridge or garden, low fat, high protein, and utterly satisfying.
 Plus, my entire family devours this salad when it is placed on the dinner table and that just makes this Mom happy!